Going to Barsana and immersing myself in Braj bhava and Bhakti Sandarbha has been tremendously rehabilitating.

 syān mahat-sevayā viprāḥ puṇya-tīrtha-niṣevanāt

 O sages, for a person endowed with faith in the scriptures and a service mentality, the taste for hearing about Lord Krishna comes about through serving a great Vaishnava and by visiting the holy places of pilgrimage.
 (SB 1.2.16)He spoke with a lot of verve on these dear subjects, the association of devotees and the Dham.
 And the combination of the two is of course the ideal.
-Of course, the Dham is the scene where all five primary acts of devotion can be executed simultaneously, and Harinam Sankirtan is the most important of the five.
+The Dham is the scene where all five primary acts of devotion can be executed simultaneously, and Harinam Sankirtan is the most important of the five.
 The advanced sadhu most effectively transmits his insights and his prema through the Holy Name.
 And the Dham is where the advanced sadhus dwell.

 In a very nice way, all of that tied in with the last few anucchedas that I had been working on in Bhakti Sandarbha (177), with regards to being beyond the rules and regulations, na kimapi kartavyam.
 I was pondering at length the meaning of the main verse there: